EMDR Therapy for Trauma, Anxiety, and Distressing Memories

 How EMDR Works

-• EMDR works by helping your brain process memories that may be causing ongoing distress.
+EMDR works by helping your brain reprocess memories that may be causing ongoing distress.
+During sessions, we use guided eye movements or other forms of bilateral stimulation to support this process.

 Who EMDR Can Help